AshLaw96/Sonic-Stack/README.md

 #### Aside

-This will be situated at the top of the screen on mobile and small tablets and then down the right hand side on larger screens.
+This will be situated at the top of the screen on mobile and small tablets and then down the right-hand side on larger screens.
 It will contain 1 dropdown button that when clicked by the user will show how to play the game and another block will contain the current score and the high score of the user.

 <details>
 <summary> click here to see the aside on different screen sizes </summary>